 - The phone contacts the TFTP server and requests its SEP<mac-address>.cnf.xml configuration file.

-- If the SIP Phone has not been provisioned before boot time, the SIP Phone downloads the default configuration XMLDefault.cnf.xml file from the TFTP server.
+- If the SIP Phone registration process has not been provisioned before boot time, the SIP Phone downloads the default configuration XMLDefault.cnf.xml file from the TFTP server.

 - The SIP phone requests a firmware upgrade (Load ID file), if one was specified in the configuration file.
 This process allows the phone to upgrade the firmware image automatically when required for a new version of CUCM.

 - The phone downloads the SIP dial rules configured for that phone.

 - The phone Establish connection with the primary CUCM and the TFTP server end to end.

 - The phone Registers with the primary CUCM server listed in its configuration file.

 - The phone downloads the appropriate localization files from TFTP.